nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 ## Retrieval {#retrieval}

-When I am retrieving information from my system I am usually searching for a note by name or searching to what notes I have about something.
+When I am retrieving information from my system I am usually searching for a note by name or searching for what notes I have about something.

 When searching for a note by name, I'll use `org-roam-node-find`.